Note: This is an article in-progress of all Stephen King books ranked, updated constantly as more books are read and ranked.

 Another of King’s novels that could be described as a modern masterpiece, 11/22/63 is one his rare creations with no tangible horror to speak of.

-There is threat and suspense, naturally, but this novel flits more between sci-fi and a period drama/thriller.
+There is threat and suspense, naturally, but this novel flits more between time travel sci-fi and a period drama/thriller.

 A massive boon the book is the relationship between Jake and his love interest, Sadie.
 Both bring incredible warmth to a novel which rather than just being a tense thriller, becomes a romantic sensation too.